Patrick Salameh

-Patrick Salameh (born April 21, 1957), known as The Marseille Ripper, is a French criminal and serial killer.
+Patrick Salameh (born 21 April 1957), known as The Marseille Ripper, is a French criminal and serial killer.

-Between May and November 2008, in Marseille, many women disappeared without leaving a trace.
-Despite the efforts of scientists, no body has been found.
-A key witness will come and relaunch the investigation by affirming that Patrick Salameh is the author of these disappearances.
-When Patrick Salameh finds himself involved in these disappearances, investigators will discover his heavy judicial past, directly overwhelming him.

-He will be sentenced, in April 2014 and October 2015 (at first instance) and then in May 2016 (on appeal), to life imprisonment, with a safety period of 22 years for kidnapping, forcible confinement, and rape resulting in dead.
+Between May and November 2008, in Marseille, several women disappeared.
+Through investigation, Patrick Salameh was found to be involved in these disappearances.
+He was sentenced in April 2014, October 2015, and May 2016 (on appeal), to life imprisonment, with a safety period of 22 years for kidnapping, forcible confinement, and rape resulting in death.

 Biography

 Origin

-Patrick Salameh was born on April 21, 1957 in Fréjus in the Var.
+Patrick Salameh was born on 21 April 1957, in Fréjus in the Var.
 He comes from a large family of Lebanese-Syrian origin, made up of 9 brothers and sisters.
 When Patrick was a child, the Salamehs moved to the Marseille region.
-The childhood of Patrick Salameh unfolds, according to himself, as being a "paradise populated by locusts and butterflies".

-In the early 1980s, when he was barely 25 years old, Patrick Salameh became manager of a restaurant, the “Rock Opéra Burger”, located in the heart of the sensitive districts of Marseille.
+In the early 1980s, when he was 25 years old, Salameh became manager of a restaurant, the “Rock Opéra Burger”, located in the heart of the districts of Marseille.

 In 1983, Patrick Salameh married and became the father of two children.

-In 1988, however, Patrick Salameh saw his income suddenly fall and his restaurant went bankrupt.
+In 1988, however, Salameh saw his income suddenly fall and his restaurant went bankrupt.

 Series of armed attacks

 Between September 1988 and February 1989, Patrick Salameh and a group of friends carried out numerous burglaries and robberies.
-They are rampant in the Var region.
-They break into private homes, attack them and steal their fortune.
-They will be nicknamed "The Wild Horde" in the press and in the media.
+They were rampant in the Var region.
+They broke into private homes to commit assault and robbery.
+They were briefly nicknamed "The Wild Horde" in the press and in the media.
 During the robberies of the gang, Patrick Salameh is nicknamed "Antoine".
-This series of armed robberies is made up of five heists, two of which are made up of aggravated violence, which will give the gang aggravating circumstances:
+This series of armed robberies was made up of five heists, two of which were made up of aggravated violence: